braintelligencePL/playgrounds/tips_tricks/mongoDB/README.md

 <br>

-`Hard Limits` - mongo document may have 16mb including embedded documents.
+`Hard Limit` - mongo document may have 16mb including embedded documents.
 Additionaly you can have 100 levels of embedded documents.

 <br>